varunpm1/VPAccordionAnimation/README.md

 ## IMP

-Now VPAccordionAnimation supports Swift 3.0.
-It now needs XCode 8 or later to build.
+Now VPAccordionAnimation supports Swift 4.0.
+It now needs XCode 9 or later to build.

 ## Requirements

-1. iOS 7.0 or later.
+1. iOS 9.0 or later.
 2. ARC memory management.

 ## Usage

+### Source Code

 1. Add the VPAccordionAnimation folder inside your project folder (Contains 4 files.
 Cell nib file only if customization is not needed.
 If you have a cell, which is a subclass of VPAccordionAnimationCell, then this file is not needed.)

+### Using cocoapods

+1. Add the pod using `pod 'VPAccordionAnimation'` in Podfile and use `pod install` or `pod update`.
+2. Add `import VPAccordionAnimation` wherever VPAccordionAnimation or it's properties will be used.

+### Setup procedure

+Here are some of the customizable properties that can be used to handle animations and UI display type.

-2. Change the parent class of the view controller containing tableView to VPAccordionAnimationViewController.
+1. Change the parent class of the view controller containing tableView to VPAccordionAnimationViewController.
 If there is a BaseVC, then change the parent of VPAccordionAnimationViewController to BaseVC
+2. Set the `isAccordionAnimationEnabled` property to `true`.
 3. Call function -

 `createAccordionDataForIndexPaths(withViewOrControllerData viewData: [AnyObject], forTableView tableView : UITableView)`